Striker-67/StrikerCamModV2/readme.md

 # Striker cam mod
-this is the bewist cam mod made by me this mod adds deatires such as
+this is the newest cam mod made by me this mod adds features such as
 Third person, first person, second person(2D cam as named in game), front cam, doug cam, and a sercet one(ill let yall find it ( :